-What do the new prime minister’s first few days look like?
+What do the new Prime Minister’s first few days look like?

 Swearing-in could begin on the same day or the next and will continue for several days.
 MPs and peers will take the oath, with the Government going first, followed by some other established figures.
 MPs are not allowed to speak in debates, vote or receive their salary until they make an oath or solemn affirmation of allegiance to the Crown.

-Just days after becoming prime minister, Sir Keir will be propelled onto the world stage, jetting to Washington DC for the Nato leaders’ summit.
+Just days after becoming Prime Minister, Sir Keir will be propelled onto the world stage, jetting to Washington DC for the Nato leaders’ summit which begins on Tuesday and finishes on Thursday.

-Issues will include what more support should be given to Ukraine, the Middle East and the US election in November.
+Issues will include what additional support should be given to Ukraine, the Middle East and the US election in November.

 Sir Keir may hold bilateral meetings with Ukraine’s Volodymyr Zelensky and US President Joe Biden.